 Traveling by train from Slovenia to Austria through the Alps was beyond breathtaking.
 We kept hopping from one seat to another across the aisle trying to take it all in.
 There are no words for the sheer magnitude of those mountains wearing more shades of green then you can imagine.

 There are places in this vast world of ours that we’ve wanted to visit only to arrive and think, “This is it?”
 Meh.
 Not Salzburg, not a chance.
 I’ve had Salzburg on my radar for years.
 It just seemed to be one of those places that fairy tales are written of.
-I’m not even sure why I believed that, it probably had something to do with The Sound of Music, but the city did not at all disappoint.
-We left wanting more.
+I’m not even sure why I believed that, however, it probably had something to do with The Sound of Music.
+The city did not at all disappoint.
+Without a doubt, we left wanting more.
 And, that says a lot in our book.

 Was it busy in August, you bet.
-We were warned it would be busy because of the Salzburg Music Festival, but really it wasn’t a problem.
-The only area we felt the crowds was in the old town shopping district and we didn’t spend much of our time there so it didn’t impact us.
-We actually stayed about 3 miles from the old town and used the efficient bus system to travel back and forth so we had the best of both worlds.
+We were warned it would be busy because of the Salzburg Music Festival.
+Clearly, it wasn’t a problem.
+The only area we felt the crowds was in the old town shopping district.
+Consequently, we didn’t spend much of our time there so it didn’t impact us.
+We actually stayed about 3 miles from the old town.
+Subsequently, we used the efficient bus system to travel back and forth so we had the best of both worlds.
 Easy transportation and quiet accommodations.
 Always a win-win.

 Since leaving Salzburg days ago I’ve been asking myself just what was it it about the city that took hold of me and just what is it that I have to say about the city that won’t sound like Charlie Brown’s teacher wah-wah-wahing on and on about Salzburg.
 Yikes!
 That’s a lot of pressure.

 Maybe it was the unbelievable views from the fortress on the hill overlooking Salzburg that captured my imagination.